elsa-santos/elsa-santos/README.md

 📍 From São Miguel, Azores living in Lisbon 🇵🇹

-💻 I has been working as a Front-End developer since 2013
+👩‍💻 I has been working as a Front-End developer since 2013

-🚀 Currently i'm Front-End engineer at [MIllennium BCP](https://ind.millenniumbcp.pt/pt/Particulares/Pages/Welcome.aspx)
+🚀 I'm currently working at [MIllennium BCP](https://ind.millenniumbcp.pt/pt/Particulares/Pages/Welcome.aspx)

-❤️ I'm passionate in solving problems focused on user and developer solutions based on user requirements.
-I'm dedicated to pixel-perfect design with an open eye to detail
+❤️ I'm curious and committed person and i'm always willing to learn new technologies and methods to improve my results.
+I'm passionate in solving problems focused on user requirements.
+I'm dedicated to pixel-perfect design with an open eye to detail.